smasse/Serge-Masse/How-to-chat-with-dolphins.md

 	- Africa

 - From shore, examples:
-	- Sanctuary for dolphins that were captive performers
+	- Sanctuary for dolphins that were captive performers (a few are being setup)
 	- Western Australia (requires local support)

 - Commercial whale watching operator (refuse unethical ones)